carbynestack/nettle/enhancements/0055-Federated-Learning.md

 to extract meaningful insights about the training data via analysis of the locally derived model updates.
 Nettle prevents this kind of attacks by hiding the locally computed model updates from the orchestrator by delegating the aggregation of updates to an MPC-powered distributed aggregator.

+A variation of the basic Nettle scheme also protects against unauthorized model extraction by running client-side logic in Confidential Computing enclaves.

 Future iterations may also address other attack classes.

 ### Data Privacy